-2021 PIAA ADOPTIONS AND MODIFICATIONS
+2022 PIAA ADOPTIONS AND MODIFICATIONS

-- Adopt the 2021 NFHS Football Rules book. - Modify the 2021 NFHS Football Rules book to allow football teams, on a pilot program through the 2021-22 school year, upon mutual agreement between them, and for sub-varsity contests only, to allow for modification of timing and playing rules.
+- Adopt the 2022 NFHS Football Rules book. - Modify the 2022 NFHS Football Rules book to allow football teams, upon mutual agreement between them, and for sub-varsity contests only, to allow for modification of timing and playing rules.
 Sub-varsity games do not play overtime, only varsity contests. - Request that college and professional football Contest sites mark their fields in accordance with Rule 1-2-3e, inbounds lines.
 If that is not possible, it is permissible to use college or professional fields with inbounds lines marked at the distance specified by their respective codes. - Adopt Rule 1-3-1 NOTE, specifications for the ball to be used in Contests involving only players below the 9th grade. - Adopt Rule 1-3-7, authorizing the use of supplementary equipment to aid in Contest administration. - Modify Rule 3-5-10b (Concussion Rule), to clarify that "an appropriate health-care professional" is a licensed physician of medicine or osteopathic medicine (MD or DO). - Adopt Rule 3-1-1 NOTE, the Resolving Tied Games (10-Yard Line Overtime) Procedure for use during senior high school varsity football Regular Season and Postseason Contests, as set forth in the NFHS Football Rules Book. - Adopt Rule 3-1-2, running clock, at all levels (varsity, junior varsity, or otherwise) of competition, upon completion of the first half and one Team gains a 35-point differential over its opponent, the clock shall be stopped only when an official's time-out is taken, a charged time-out is granted, a period ends, or a score occurs.

-2021 POINTS OF EMPHASIS
+2022 POINTS OF EMPHASIS